ReinerBalschun/ReinerBalschun/README.md

 - 👋 Hi, I’m @ReinerBalschun
 - 👀 I’m interested in Computer Sciene and everything related to Cloud Computing
-- 🌱 I’m currently learning to become a GW Cloud Consultant
+- 🌱 I’m currently learning to become an IT Expert
 - 💞️ I’m looking to collaborate on Obsidian Notes to share my Notes with you
-- 📫 How to reach me?
-Currently not available!
+- 📫 How to reach me? 📧 = reinermbalschun@gmail.com

 <!---
 ReinerBalschun/ReinerBalschun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.